dev-akhilesh/Price-Scout/README.md

 - Verify the function URL and Authorization header are correct
 - Check Supabase logs for errors

-## 🤝 Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-Built with ❤️ by RoadsideCoder using Next.js, Firecrawl, and Supabase
+Built with ❤️ using Next.js, Firecrawl, and Supabase